Coronavirus and Handling Dead Bodies

 What is the method of Tayammum on the body?

-As mentioned above, Tayammum is only an option if it is possible for the soil/dust to touch the actual skin of the face and the hands of the deceased.
+As mentioned above, Tayammum is only an option if it is possible for the hand or glove that touched the soil/dust to touch the actual skin of the face and the hands of the deceased.
 This can be directly by using the bare hands or it can be via the use of gloves or a piece of cloth.
 If this is possible, then the process is as follows:

 - Make intention of Tayammum and say the Tasmiyah